Tensor Rank and Complexity: Tensor Rank and Border Rank

 where $v_{1,\rho}^{(\lambda)} \in V_1$, $v_{2,\rho}^{(\lambda)} \in V_2$ and $v_{3,\rho}^{(\lambda)} \in V_3$, only finitely many being non-zero.
 Multiplying the right hand side of equation~\eqref{pr:eqDegeneration} out and comparing the coefficient for $\pre^q$ gives

 Combining this with the fact that

 we conclude that $\prrk(t) \leq r(q+1)^2$. \end{proof}

 In the following we present parts of the material from the exercise sessions of the fall school.
 These fit nicely here and form a natural extension of this section.
 First we introduce the multilinear rank and solve part~a) and b) of Exercise~1.
 As an application, we see afterwards how multilinear rank and tensor rank together classify the orbits of the natural $\prGL_2(\prC) \times \prGL_2(\prC) \times \prGL_2(\prC)$ action on $\prC^2 \otimes \prC^2 \otimes \prC^2$.
-Thereby, we solve Exercises~2 and 2' partly and emphasize the geometric ideas. \textit{(Those who wish to solve the exercises on their own, are encouraged to jump to section~\ref{pr:secComplexity} \emph{after} reading Definition~\ref{pr:defnMultilinearRk}.)} \\ For simplicity we work with $3$-tensors and assume $V = \prC^a \otimes \prC^b \otimes \prC^c$.
-Let $U$ and $W$ be $\prC$-vector spaces, denote the dual of $U$ by $U^\vee$ and the vector space of linear maps from $U^\vee$ to $W$ by $\prHom(U^\vee, W)$.
-Recall the canonical isomorphism
+Thereby, we solve Exercises~2 and 2' partly and emphasize the geometric ideas. \textit{(Those who wish to solve the exercises on their own, are encouraged to jump to Section~\ref{pr:secComplexity} \emph{after} reading Definition~\ref{pr:defnMultilinearRk}.)}